- What is the World Language Requirement for a Regents Diploma?

 - Fluent in World Language: While most candidates will not be native-speakers, they should be fluent in the language.
 Please ask another language teacher to sit-in on the interview in order to speak with the candidate in the target language.

 - Differentiates instruction: Candidates describing a typical lesson should include student-student interaction and activities that cover most, if not all, of the the communication modes (interpretive, interpersonal, presentational).

 - International experience: Strong candidates will have studied abroad, or at least have foreign-travel experience.

 - Additional NYSAFLT Resources

-- Scholarships for Teachers – numerous scholarships are available for LOTE teachers who are members of NYSAFLT
+- Scholarships for Teachers – numerous scholarships are available for World Language teachers who are members of NYSAFLT.

 - Regional Director Contacts – connect with your regional NYSAFLT representative

-- Sister Rose Aquin Caimano Distinguished Administrator Award – this annual award seeks to celebrate the contributions made by an administrator to the LOTE profession.
+- Sister Rose Aquin Caimano Distinguished Administrator Award – this annual award seeks to celebrate the contributions made by an administrator to the World Language profession.
 Contact NYSAFLT for details.

 |The information on this page was compiled by: